dgutt17/Video_Games/README.md

  1) Download the pong.js file and the pong.html file.
  2) Open the pong.html file.
 ### Pong Rules:
-  1) Blue player or red player score by getting the purple ball passed the other player.
+  1) Blue player or red player score by getting the purple ball past the other player.
   2) First player to score 5 times wins the game.
   3) Once one player wins the game, the game will be reset.
 ### Pong Game Play: